 “NERC” means North American Electric Reliability Council, and any successor entity.

+“Net Amount” is defined in Section 10.1(a).

+"Non-Peaking Season" means in any calendar year collectively the continuous Period from January 1 through April 30 and the continuos Period from October 1 through December 31.

 “Notice” is defined in Section 20.1.

 “O&M Employees” means the employees of the Operator who are directly engaged by Operator to perform Services under this Agreement.